lana-20/select-devices-for-testing/README.md

 ----

 ## [What are the most used mobile OSs?](https://github.com/lana-20/mobile-os-market-share-2022/blob/main/README.md)

+I research the mobile OS market shares to find out which devices to pick/order and/or which to retire.

 Mobile market [today](https://lana-20.github.io/mobile-os-market-share-2022/) looks much different from [10 years ago](https://lana-20.github.io/mobile-os-market-share-2012/).
 The market is dominated by two major vendors - Google (Android OS) and Apple (iOS).

 ## What are the most common screen sizes?